 3.1.
 The effect of adding different levels of sugar beet molasses and OMWW on soil BD:

 Table 6. revealed the soil BD changes in the depth of 0-20 cm after sugar beet molasses and OMWW amendments.
 BD showed a downturn while using sugar beet molasses and OMWW amendments either alone or together.
 Notwithstanding, the greatest significant decrease in BD value was at the treatment B3M3 (225 L ha-1 molasses-16.2 L m-2 OMWW) with a decrease of (0.26 g cm-3).
-Molasses doses alone has a greater effect on BD reduction only at the dose (225 L ha-1) in comparison to OMWW amended doses.
+Molasses doses alone had contributed to reduction in BD only at the dose (225 L ha-1) in comparison to OMWW amended doses.
 Furthermore, the higher the usage of the combination from Molasses and OMWW (75-150-225 L ha-1) and (5.4-10.8-16.2 L m-2) the greater the BD reductions.
 However, no significant changes were recorded between the treatments (M3B1, M3B2 and M2B2).

 Khalil et al. (2024), revealed that OMWW gradual rates (0, 5, 10, and 15 L m−2) decreased BD values of a clay soil.
-On the other side, Omara et al., (2022) mentioned that increasing molasses level (140, 280, and 420 L ha-1) decreases BD of a clay soil.
+Tis is in line with Omara et al., (2022) report that increasing molasses level (140, 280, and 420 L ha-1) decreases BD of a clay soil.

 This means that the addition of sugar beet molasses and OMWW to the soil surface layer clearly led to the activation of microorganisms and thus increased the secretions of these organisms, which in turn work to produce microbial gum that improves soil structure, leading to BD reductions, noting that high BD negatively affects crop productivity, and this is consistent with petelkau (1987), who found that increasing the soil BD by 0.3 g cm-3 causes a decrease in potato productivity by more than 40 %.